NSAPH/handbook/_sources/fasse.md

 Check out the data catalogue [here](https://nsaph.info/analytic.html).

 If you'd like to use any of the analytic datasets, create a symbolic link (symlink) of that dataset instead of creating a new copy.
-A symbolic link is essentially a reference to another file or directory that the operating system interprets as a path to that file or directory (a shortcut).
+A symbolic link is a reference to another file or directory that the operating system interprets as a path to that file or directory (a shortcut).

-This is how you create a symlink inside your data folder (from command line):
+This is how you create a symlink from your `data` folder (in the command line):

 ```
-# ln -s source_file symbolic_link
 cd data
 ln -s ../analytic/DATA_FOLDER .
 ```